At IU, what is the spam quarantine service?

 - Existing client-side filtering

-UITS provides email filtering services at Indiana University to reduce the amount of unsolicited commercial email (i.e., spam) stored on IU email servers.
+UITS provides filtering services on all email accounts at Indiana University to reduce the amount of unsolicited commercial email (i.e., spam) stored on IU email servers.
 The services help you identify and eliminate unwanted email, and reduce the costly impact spam has on university resources.

 The service analyzes all mail delivered to IU Cyrus/Webmail and